The Florida Bar

 Contingent Fees: In certain types of lawsuits—such as personal injury, collections and auto damages—the lawyer who represents the person suing may agree to accept a part of the money the client recovers as the fee for services.
 Such an arrangement is called a contingent fee.
 Under the lawyer's ethics rules, the lawyer and client must enter into a written fee agreement at the outset of the representation, stating what portion of the recovery the lawyer will receive.
 The fee is generally fixed at a percentage of the recovery.
 An additional percentage may be added if the matter is tried again or appealed to a higher court.

 In a contingency fee contract, you and your lawyer agree that the lawyer will not get paid any fees unless you win your case.
-However, you will be charged for costs such as court filing fees or expenses paid to witnesses.
+However, you may be charged for costs such as court filing fees or expenses paid to witnesses.
 If you win, these expenses may be deducted from your share of the recovery.
 You will have to pay these costs, even if you lose your case, unless your contract specifically says that you do not owe the costs if you lose.

 The contingency fee contract must be in writing and signed by the client and any attorney or law firm who will be paid under the contract.
 The contract must state what percentage of the recovery the attorney may keep, other expenses which will be deducted from the recovery and how these expenses will be deducted.